d-cook/SomethingNew/Concepts.md

   * Microsoft .NET frameworks like [WCF](https://en.wikipedia.org/wiki/Windows_Communication_Foundation) and [MVC](https://en.wikipedia.org/wiki/ASP.NET_MVC) are great examples of *failing* to do this; they make it *really hard* to do things generically or just "pass the data".

 #### Respect the Human Model
-* Related to "Trade Restrictions for Open-ness"
+* Related to "Avoid Restrictions"
 * Good design (and "doing the right thing") cannot be *enforced* with retrictive mechanisms.
 It can only be *encouraged* by respecting the human element.
 See "Linda Rising" and "Jane Jacobs" in the [Resources](https://github.com/d-cook/SomethingNew/blob/master/Resources.md)
 * Instead of making programming more fun for programmers, make "computering" better for users (note: have we even discovered what "computer" can mean?
 Can we open the door to let users do that discovering?)
 * Software components / modules are only meaningful if the abstractions are proper "whole" parts of a human mental model, decoupled from everything else
   * When this is acheived, then composability is more than just a nice property of source code, but something that can be exposed to the end-user through a UI at runtime (drag-and-drop software composition through a UI)
   * Read about "Restricted OO" on http://fulloo.info (TODO: provide a more direct link)
-* Related: "Software Archeology" (under "Self-Ownership")
+* Related: "Software Archeology" (under "Self-Defining")
 * Create more of a runtime model (e.g. a whole system) rather than just a language with dependency on a separate compiler/interpreter

 ----